top of page

 Sweat Lodge Purification Ceremony (Temazcal):

-Our main activity, which takes place all year-round, is the Native American Sweat Lodge Purification Ceremony - also known as Temazcal or Temãzcalli - originating from the Nahuatl word for "house of heat" or "sweat lodge."
+A Native American Sweat Lodge Purification Ceremony - also known as Temazcal or Temãzcalli, originating from the Nahuatl word for "house of heat" or "sweat lodge"- consists of a dome-shaped structure, where rocks are heated to create steam.

-We offer monthly Public Sweat Lodge Purification Ceremonies (Temazcales) that are open to the community, and everyone is welcome to participate.
+We offered monthly Public Sweat Lodge Purification Ceremonies (Temazcales) throughout 2025, open to the community, and everyone was welcome to participate.

-We also offer private Ceremonies for groups, upon booking and reservation through this website.
+We also hosted private Ceremonies for groups upon booking and reservation through this website.

-For detailed information, please click the button below:
+For detailed information about our Ceremonies, please click the button below:

 Spirit of the Wind's Sweat Lodge (Temazcal)